Hill 60, Port Kembla: Heritage listing

 Hill 60 and its environs (MM Beach, Boilers Point, Fisherman's Beach and Hill 60 Park) contains a rare suite of Aboriginal sites which demonstrate the evolving pattern of Aboriginal cultural history and the Aboriginal land rights struggle.
 The quality, extent and diversity of the prehistoric archaeological remains at this place are rare on the NSW coast particularly in the local region.
 These include extensive shell midden deposits rich in stone artifacts and burials.

 There is demonstrated cultural affiliation with the place by the Aboriginal community, through near continuous occupation of the place, a history of struggle to gain land tenure and ongoing association and use of the place.
-The historic Aboriginal occupation was characterised by a relatively isolated and self sufficient Aboriginal community that participated in the economic maintenance of the wider community by the provision of labour to local industry and produce (seafood's) at a commercial level.
+The historic Aboriginal occupation was characterised by a relatively isolated and self sufficient Aboriginal community that participated in the economic maintenance of the wider community by the provision of labour to local industry and produce (seafoods) at a commercial level.
 The people also maintained a culturally distinct Aboriginal lifestyle firmly based on the maintenance of family connections over the wider region and traditional economic practices.

 Hill 60 was listed on the New South Wales State Heritage Register on 14 December 2001 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Wadi Wadi Aboriginal community of the south coast region, which includes people who were born and lived in the study area prior to forced removal, have consistently and persistently asserted their cultural affiliation to the place.
 A highly successful Aboriginal fishing enterprise was established at the Hill in the late 1800s supplying the local and Sydney market.
 The Hill was used as a fish-spotting lookout providing direction for the boats and netting operation below at Fisherman's Beach.
 This practice continued a traditional fishing method common along the south coast to the present.

 The area of Hill 60 and MM Beach was an area on the southern coast of NSW that saw the prolonged struggle of the Aboriginal community to remain on traditional lands.
 The struggle was characterised by: